Stem cell treatment changed the life of one guest at Trump's speech

 Yet relief came in 2014, when Hughes received a high-dose adult stem cell treatment that was not approved in the United States.

-For the procedure, Hughes had her own healthy stem cells cultured at the FDA-approved biotechnology company Celltex Therapeutics in Houston.
+For the procedure, Hughes had her own healthy stem cells cultured at the FDA-registered biotechnology company Celltex Therapeutics in Houston.
 Then she traveled to Cancun, Mexico, to have the cells infused back into her body.

 Each infusion involved about 200 million stem cells, and Hughes received some 22 infusions over almost two years.
 The cells could help normalize her immune system, which was overactive due to her autoimmune disease.